-TPR or Test Positivity Rate is a proportion of the total number of positive COVID-19 results among the total number of tests done in a day.
+TPR or test positivity rate is a proportion of the total number of positive COVID-19 results among the total number of tests done in a day.
 It is often used by health authorities as a metric to gauge the extent of infections in a community.

 TPR was a useful metric in the initial phase of the pandemic, especially in the mitigation stage.
 Must TPR be the be-all and end-all for COVID-19 surveillance during the current times?
 Let me propose a better metric.
 I suggest we closely monitor and emphasise ICU Occupancy Rate (IOR) as the key metric for COVID-19 surveillance henceforth.

 Besides, we now have effective medicines that can prevent worsening of the disease, albeit the expense.
-We also know, to a large extent, what medicines work well and what do not.
-We have also mobilised and built capacity in healthcare systems vis-a-vis more oxygen production plants, ventilators, oxygen concentrators and ICU beds.
+We also know to a large extent what medicines work well and what do not.
+We have also mobilised and built capacity in healthcare systems vis-à-vis more oxygen production plants, ventilators, oxygen concentrators and ICU beds.

 Also, TPR does not assess the preparedness of the health system in any meaningful way.
 Instead, the IOR is a direct measure of that.